hafsaali2003-tech/PW-Skills_Excel_Assignments/README.md

 # PW Skills_Excel_Assignments
 ## Project Overview
-This Repository has PW Skills Excel's Assignments which I completed as part of my PW Skills Data Analytics Course , it includes all the basics to advanced level functions which are required to be learned and then implemented while cleaning, manipulating and analyzing data in Excel.
+This Repository has PW Skills Excel's Assignments which I completed as a part of my PW Skills Data Analytics Course , it includes all the basics to advanced level functions which are required to be learned and then implemented while cleaning, manipulating and analyzing data in Excel.
 ## Tools & Technologies Used
 1 .
 Microsoft Excel